Your rights at work while you're pregnant

 You can ask your employer about working slightly different hours to avoid times when you feel worse, or working from home on days when the morning sickness is bad.

-Read more about nausea and vomiting in pregnancy.
+Read more about vomiting and morning sickness.